 There are also a small number of other specialist providers that children and young people from Calderdale attend when we are unable to meet their specific needs locally:

-For further information on any of these providers, see: Contact SEND support .
+For more information on these providers, contact: SEND support .

-Support can also provided for children and young people with hearing, visual, multi-sensory, and physical impairments, and Autistic Spectrum Disorders from birth to transferring to adult services, see: Specialist Inclusion Service .
+Support can also provided for children and young people with hearing, visual, multi-sensory, physical impairments and Autistic Spectrum Disorders from birth to transferring to adult services.
+For more details, see: Specialist Inclusion Service .

 Calderdale MBC provide the 0 - 25 statutory duties for educational psychology input.
 This is in relation to the provision of advice and information for Education and Health Care assessments (EHC).
 The 2014 Special Educational Needs and Disabilities Code of Practice outlines this.
-See below for details.
+For more details, read: Statement for Educational Psychologist support [PDF 101KB]

 All local authorities are required to put in place an accessibility strategy for students with SEND: Accessibility strategy for students with SEND in Calderdale [PDF 275KB] .